GFL Foreign Language Requirement

 - One course may be used as the substitution for the language course at the 203 level (if needed), and another course may be used as the substitution for the language course at the 204 level (which satisfies the GFL requirement).

-- No course used as a GFL substitution may be counted toward another GEC+CAR requirement (per University policy) or BLS major requirement (per departmental policy).
+- No course used as a GFL substitution may be counted toward another GEC+CAR requirement (per University policy).

 Approved GFL Substitution Courses: